 Put your subject line copy to the test and compete with Phrasee, the email subject line generator.
 Their deep learning algorithms mixed with language generation is scary.
 In a good way.
 See for yourself!

-There are plenty of Marketing AI tools out there that you can start trying, these are just a few in the realm of email marketing that we like!
+There are plenty of Marketing AI tools out there that you can start trying, these are just a couple in the realm of email marketing that we like!

-So, If you build it will they will come?
+So, If you build it, will they come?

-As much as I’d like to steal from one of the best baseball film monologues (notice I didn’t say “arguably”...) in Field of Dreams and say, “people will come, people will come” I won’t be able to make such a guarantee for you.
+As much as I’d like to steal from one of the best baseball film monologues (notice I didn’t say “arguably”...) in Field of Dreams and say, “if you build it, they will come,” I won’t be able to make such a guarantee for you.

 Here’s what we do know.
-Email isn’t going anywhere, but with all of the noise, push notifications, and alerts pinging at once today, it’s more important now than ever to have a strategy in place for success.
+Email isn’t going anywhere.
+But with all of today’s noise, push notifications, and alerts pinging at once, it’s more important now than ever to have a strategy in place for success.
 Let your emails be the call after the first date or the text asking if they want to grab coffee.
 As long as you’re providing value and are active in the relationship, your email list will support your success.